haasonsaas/pasteflow/README.md

 ## Per-app hotkeys
 You can register additional hotkeys per app.
 Changes apply immediately.

+## Config editor upgrades
+- Live TOML validation with diff preview + Revert.
+- Hotkey conflict warnings are surfaced in the panel.

+## Activity log
+The Recent panel shows the last 5 Paste/Copy actions with the rule used and a snippet.

 ## Notes
 - Pasteflow simulates `Cmd+V` after copying the transformed text; macOS may prompt for Accessibility permission.
 - LLM rules are supported in config but are off by default and require explicit per-rule opt-in.